bifravst/bifravst/docs/firmware/schema.md

 #### v

-Battery value as send from the modem
+Battery reading read by the modem

 `v`